timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-08:
+# Objectives for Today 2020-07-09:

-- Creating a display for the 3 trophy times for the level.
-- Setting the times for tower and where do I go.
-- Sleepy Time, ending an hour early for nap before work-work.

-## Reminder: Today is Race Night
+- Dig deeper into shadow issue with AMD and figure out a work-around to those driver issues.
+- Package up some things for audio work-order.